Redis Counter Architecture for Distributed API Throttling

 Ensuring Atomicity in High-Concurrency Environments

 Separate INCR and EXPIRE commands introduce race conditions during peak traffic.
 If a process crashes between increment and expiration, orphaned keys accumulate, causing quota drift.
-To prevent race conditions during peak traffic, engineers deploy Redis Lua Scripts for Atomic Counters that execute read-modify-write cycles atomically within the server process.
+To prevent race conditions during peak traffic, engineers deploy Redis Lua scripts that execute read-modify-write cycles atomically within the server process.

 Production Lua implementation for sliding window approximation: